7 Steel Barrier Buying Tips

 Interlocking barricades allow you to create a line of barriers that cannot be broken down from the center.
 This allows for a more secure line.
 There are different standards in the spacing of the hooks.
 If you are purchasing barriers to match existing inventory, make sure you know the spacing.
 Be aware, some companies are selling steel barriers that were manufactured in China without any sort of technical drawing.
 These barriers may have odd hook sizes that will not fit any standard barrier.
 Make sure, when you order barriers to ask for one of the standard hook sizes.
 Read more about barrier hook variations.
 Also read about the near miss with Julia Roberts at the SAG Awards.

 Many facilities lose barriers over time because they are mistakenly taken by rental companies or adjacent businesses.
 If you are in a situation that can lead missing barriers, consider signage.
 The Blockader barrier has several signage options available.

 7. Does your vendor know steel barriers?

 There are a lot of companies selling steel barriers who have no real knowledge of what they are selling.
 Before making a significant investment in a steel crowd control system, it’s a good idea to talk to a company representative and cover the items on this article so you know you will be getting a quality product that will last.

 The Tamis Corporation offers a variety of Blockader Steel Barriers and also our line of plastic barricades.
-If you want to talk about your particular application with a product specialist, give us a call today (412) 241-7161.
+If you are looking to buy steel barriers and want to talk about your particular application with a product specialist, give us a call today (800) 448-2647.